Kragujevac: Sports

 Kragujevac is home to Čika Dača Stadium, the third largest stadium in Serbia by seat capacity.
 The largest and most important sports association in Kragujevac is Radnički, which brings together 19 clubs: football, athletics, volleyball, handball, boxing, wrestling etc. FK Radnički 1923 is the city's most successful football club and competes in the Serbian SuperLiga.
 Kragujevac is also known for having the oldest Serbian football club founded in the Kingdom of Serbia, FK Šumadija 1903.
+Other notable clubs are Arsenal 1930, Zastava 1973 and Slavija.

 KK Radnički is the city's premier basketball team.
 Besides the Basketball League of Serbia it also competes in the local Adriatic Basketball League.
 Radnički volleyball club is one of strongest volleyball teams in Serbia, and water polo club VK Radnički Kragujevac competes in the Serbian Water polo League A and has won the domestic league and the LEN Trophy in 2013.
 The city is home to the CROSS OVER Basketball Summer Camp, and the Bandy Federation of Serbia.
 The team of Kragujevac plays against the one from Subotica.

 The Faculty of Economics of the university in Kragujevac is the founder of the futsal club KMF Ekonomac.
 The club was founded by Professor Veroljub Dugalić, several teaching assistants and a group of Faculty of Economics students on 7 November 2000.
 The club is playing in Serbia's Prva Futsal Liga and has won the Serbian championship eight times and Serbian Futsal Cup twice.